 According to the National Council on Aging (NCOA), falls are the leading cause of fatal injury and the most common cause of non-fatal trauma related hospital admission among older adults.
 Resulting in more than 2.8 million injuries and 800,000 hospitalizations, the risk of falling should be taken seriously.
 The bathroom is a notoriously dangerous space for elderly people as there is an increased risk of falling due to slippery surfaces or transfer motions.

 If a bathroom is poorly laid out, or doesn’t have the right accessibility aids in place, it can become an extremely unsafe environment for those with limited mobility.
-When creating a bathroom for seniors or plans to age in place, it should be easy to move around in, easy to reach the necessities and well equipped with accessibility support.
+You will need to know bathroom basics when creating a bathroom for seniors or plans to age in place, it should be easy to move around in, easy to reach the necessities and well equipped with accessibility support.

 Discussing the concepts of universal design, your bathroom should be functional for people of all abilities.
 When planning the dimensions of your space, a good place to start is with the door.
 To comply with ADA standards, a doorway should have a minimum opening of 32 inches with a hinged door open at 90 degrees.
 Under the sink there should be an area of clearance that is 27” high, 30” wide and 11-25” deep.

 Again, accessibility is key here.
 A curbless or zero-threshold shower is a shower that has no lip at the entrance.
 This means that wheelchairs and walkers can easily slide into the shower.
 Not having to lift your leg to enter the shower is also great for all other forms of limited mobility.
 This style of shower doesn’t even necessarily need a door, as you can design the floor to have a slight angle to slope toward the drain.
 You can also opt for trench drains around the shower or along the back wall to help keep water in the designated bathing area.